Anne of the Island

-Anne of the Island is the third book in the Anne of Green Gables series by Lucy Maud Montgomery.
+Anne of the Island is the third novel in the Anne of Green Gables series by Lucy Maud Montgomery, published in 1915.
 The plot sees Anne Shirley leave Green Gables in Avonlea, Prince Edward Island, for the first time to attend Redmond College in Kingsport, Nova Scotia.

 Title

 While studying away from Prince Edward Island, and in particular when visiting the place of her birth, Anne finds herself identifying the Island as her true home.
-Several times, she denies being a "Bluenose", as those born in Nova Scotia were nicknamed, and considers herself an Islander to the core.
+When meeting Philippa Gordon, who is from Anne's birthplace of Bolingbroke, she denies being a "Bluenose" (a nickname for someone from Nova Scotia) and considers herself an Islander to the core.